superlinked/VectorHub/docs/articles/multi-attribute-semantic-search.md

 ### Superlinked approach

-Let's implement our second approach - multi-vector indexing - using the Superlinked framework.
+Let's implement our second approach to see if it does any better than the naive one.

 First, we define the schema, spaces, index, and query: